apreshill/rmd-graphite/content/explore/_index.md

 ---
 title: Explore
-description: "Find outputs and formats you can create using the R Markdown ecosystem."
+description: "Find out more about what you can create using the R Markdown ecosystem."
 ---